Sid Buckwold Bridge Rehabilitation

 The City considered a variety of options to control the pigeons.
-However, with the large pigeon population, large area, multiple cavities beneath the bridge deck and the probability of just displacing or moving the flock to nearby homes or other facilities, it is recommended the best action for the rehabilitation is to complete the flock reduction program and clean out the cavities.
+However, with the large pigeon population, large area, multiple cavities beneath the bridge deck and the probability of just displacing or moving the flock to nearby homes or other facilities, it was recommended the best action for the rehabilitation is to complete the flock reduction program and clean out the cavities.

 In addition to the serious structural damage pigeons cause, pigeon droppings may pose a health hazard to the general public, our staff and our contractors.
 All City departments and contractors abide by best practices and ethical strategies to control problem animal populations.

 The Sid Buckwold Bridge has a total of 36 areas (cavities) where pigeons are roosting.
 The pigeon poop accumulation was physically measured in 3 of the bridge cavities, which allowed for a prediction of the total mass of poop.
-That total mass is estimated at nearly 400 tonnes, equivalent to 230 medium size vehicles.

-What does the clean-up process entail?
+What did the clean-up process entail?

-Have alternatives to euthanizing been considered?
+Had alternatives to euthanizing been considered?